dimitri/pgloader/pgloader.1.md

 	    When this option is listed, pgloader skips the creating indexes.

+      - *uniquify index names*, *preserve index names*

+	    MySQL index names are unique per-table whereas in PostgreSQL index names have to be unique per-schema.
+The default for pgloader is to change the index name by prefixing it with `idx_OID` where `OID` is the internal numeric identifier of the table the index is built against.

+        In somes cases like when the DDL are entirely left to a framework it might be sensible for pgloader to refrain from handling index unique names, that is achieved by using the *preserve index names* option.

+        The default is to *uniquify index names*.

       - *foreign keys*

 	    When this option is listed, pgloader gets the definitions of all the